 Social Work Practicum and Internship.
 The B.S.W. program concludes with a Social Work Practicum, in which students shadow an experienced professional in a direct service setting, followed by a Social Work Internship in which students practice generalist social work competencies and demonstrate their ability to integrate theory into practice.
-Students complete both experiences under the mentorship of a Point instructor and a licensed social worker serving as practicum supervisor or field supervisor.
+Students complete both experiences under the mentorship of a Point instructor and a licensed social worker serving as field supervisor.
 Students are responsible for identifying potential sites (preferably near their home) and inquiring about potential practicum and internship opportunities.
-The supervisor must be a licensed social worker holding a degree from an accredited institution and working full-time in the profession.
+The supervisor must be a licensed social worker who holds a bachelor's or master's degree in social work from a CSWE-accredited program, has a minimum of two years of post-social work degree practice, and currently works full-time in the profession.
 Both the site and the supervisor must be vetted and approved by Point's B.S.W. program coordinator two sessions (16 weeks) prior to the start of the practicum.
 Point faculty assist with arrangements once the supervisor and site are confirmed.
-For more information, see Social Work Practicum and Internship: Guidelines for Success, available from the Social Work Program Director and Field Education Director (Shirley.Thompson-Lewis@Point.edu).
+For more information, see Social Work Practicum and Internship: Guidelines for Success, available from the Social Work Program Director and Field Education Director (Shirley.
+Thompson-Lewis@Point.edu).